Favourited 896 times

 WHAT TO EXPECT ON A TREK

 Although each day on a trek doesn’t exactly follow this schedule, most private treks are like this.
 Days when we shift camps or school treks can vary significantly.
-When we shift camp, you might find yourself driving cars to and from campsites and packing trailers (should be able to carry 20kg of luggage).
+When we shift camp, you might find yourself driving cars to and from campsites and packing trailers (should be able to carry 10 - 15kg of luggage either solo or with the assistance of another person).
 Depending on the number of staff and where you feel most comfortable, you might find that you have more responsibility in one aspect of the trek (i.e. cooking or camels) than other staff.

 Often, a few days before and after treks, there can be a lot of necessary preparation.
 This could include changing bedding in swags, shopping for food supplies, performing maintenance to trek equipment, or restocking the ‘wagon’ with meal supplies.